NatalieRMCastro/nataliermcastro.github.io/_posts/2024-11-22-text-as-data.md

 published: true
 in_feed: true
 ---
 This repository holds the Gists and the Notebook Tutorials for a variety of NLP methods.
-I created these tutorials and Gists for my MS independnet study based on the textbook Text As Data by Justin Grimmer, Margaret Roberts, and Brandon Stewart.<section>
+I created these tutorials and Gists for my MS independnet study based on the textbook Text As Data by Justin Grimmer, Margaret Roberts, and Brandon Stewart.

 <section>
 	<p>